MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-zscaler-integration.md

 ## Prerequisites

-- A valid license for Microsoft Defender for Cloud Apps, or a valid license for Azure Active Directory Premium P1
+- A valid license for Microsoft Defender for Cloud Apps, or a valid license for Microsoft Entra ID P1
 - A valid license for Zscaler Cloud 5.6
 - An active Zscaler NSS subscription